bravenewdude/bravenewdude.github.com/_posts/2012-11-24-rejection-sampling.md

 ![plot of chunk unnamed-chunk-6](/static/2012-11-24-rejection-sampling/unnamed-chunk-6.png)

 The algorithm is linear in $r$.
 The expected time required to reach 1000 \textcal{accepted} draws is approximately the time required to generate 1000 points divided by the acceptance rate.
 We could find the acceptance rate by conditioning on the bin selected and finding the conditional acceptance rate for each bin.
 But it is simpler to just use the result invoked earlier: the acceptance rate is $1/M$, where $M$ is the sum of the rectangle areas.
-In fact, I wrote code for both the `rejectionprob` function does it "the hard way," while `acceptanceprob` uses the easy method.
-As a sanity check, you can confirm that the sum of the functions is 1 for any $r$.
+In fact, I wrote code for both; the `rejectionprob` function does it "the hard way," while `acceptanceprob` uses the easy method.
+As a sanity check, you can confirm that the sum of these two functions is 1 for any $r$.

     rejectionprob <- function(r) {